Johann Weyer: Tributes

-The church of Tecklenburg displays a plaque in memory of Weyer and in 1884 the town erected a tower in his honor, the Wierturm.
-The Dutch human rights organization for health workers is named the Johannes Wier Foundation after him.
-Alongside his tutor, Heinrich Cornelius Agrippa, he appears as a character in the video game Amnesia: The Dark Descent.
+The church of Tecklenburg displays a plaque in memory of Weyer and, in 1884, the town erected a tower in his honor: the Wierturm (Weyer's tower).
+The Johannes Wier Foundation, a Dutch health-workers' human rights organization, is also named after him.
+Alongside his tutor, Heinrich Cornelius Agrippa, he appears as a nonplayer character (NPC) in the video game Amnesia: The Dark Descent.

-Kurt Baschwitz, a pioneer in communication studies and mass psychology, dedicated most of the content of his first Dutch monography on witchcraft and witch trials De strijd tegen den duivel - de heksenprocessen in het licht der massapsychologie (1948) to the merits of Weyer.
-Later he extended this work to his German magnum opus, Hexen und Hexenprozesse: Geschichte eines Massenwahns und seiner Bekaempfung which discussed methods of fighting attempts at mass delusion (1963).
+Kurt Baschwitz, a pioneer in communication studies and mass psychology, dedicated to the merits of Weyer most of the content of his own first Dutch monography on witchcraft and witch trials, De strijd tegen den duivel - de heksenprocessen in het licht der massapsychologie (The Battle Against the Devil: Witch Trials in the Light of Mass Psychology), written in 1948.
+Later, in 1963, he extended this work to his German magnum opus, Hexen und Hexenprozesse: Geschichte eines Massenwahns und seiner Bekaempfung (Witches and witch trials: History of a mass hysteria and its suppression), which discussed methods of fighting attempts at mass delusion.

 Family

 Johan was the son of Agnes Rhordam and Theodorus (Dirk) Wier, a merchant of hops, coal and slate, who was a schepen of Grave in the 1520s.
 Dirk and Agnes Wier came from Zeeland and were closely acquainted with Maximiliaan van Egmond and Françoise de Lannoy, the future in-laws of William the Silent.
 Johan had two known siblings, Arnold Wier and the mystic Mathijs Wier (c.1520–c.1560).
 In Arnhem, he married Judith Wintgens, with whom he had at least five children.
 After Judith's death he married Henriette Holst.
 Johan's oldest son, Diederik Wier, became a jurist and diplomat, who in 1566-7, while employed by Willem IV van den Bergh, was involved in the "petitions of grievances about the suppression of heresy" by the Dutch nobility to Philip II of Spain, the rejection of which led to the Eighty Years' War.